fishinwind/workshop/rst/Block_1/class-8.rst

     #.
 Print the total coverage of entries in lamina.bed

     #.
-Convert lamina.bed into a :py:obj:`list`.
-Then, print each entry in the list.
+Convert each row in lamina.bed into a :py:obj:`list`.
+Then, print
+       each entry in the list.

     #.
 Find the average value of entries in lamina.bed (watch out for
-       int/float issues).
+       int / float type issues).

     #.
 Find the median value of entries in lamina.bed.
+Then find the mode.

 Out of Class Exercises
 ======================